 I chiseled out this small part so the axe head would sit properly due to its design.

 So here is the big mistake I made in this build.
 I decided to use a piece of oak to add as a wedge with glue.
 The oak turned out to be a little too soft and split when hammering this in.
 Unfortunately, I was not comfortable with this as I wasn’t sure it was truly wedged in there or not and couldn’t take the chance.
+The glue had dried and I couldn’t really get this piece out any longer.
 I decided to start over. 🙁

 This time, I decided to go with an old Stanley axe head that had a more simple design and didn’t require any chiseling.
 I added this head to a bowl of Evapo-Rust which is an amazing thing.